 "You are never worried about the paperwork, colonel.
 The rest of us do."

 "This will be the last time.
 Help me get through it and I promise to do it myself next time."

-"I was told the same in the last few years."
+"I had been told the same since the last few years."

 "Really, lieutenant!
 Just this once.
 Please…"

 Watching him pleading for help had softened her heart.
 No wonder Roy Mustang always attained anything he wished.
 "Last time, sir.
 I do not want to make anymore excuse for you."

 "Thank you, lieutenant.
 Next lunch on me."
 Mustang answered happily.

 Silence crept in between them.
 Mustang took a few bites on his lunch.
-He mind was still puzzled by the woman… To be correct, the stares and gawps.
+He was still puzzled by the woman… To be correct, the stares and gawps.
 That kind of attraction would ultimately affect the whole Eastern Headquarters functioning.
 As a commanding officer, it was his responsibility to maintain the order and to prevent the phenomenon to further escalating.